Americans spend a great deal of money on supplements for their pets. Hundreds of millions of dollars every year in fact.

 GLM is a very sustainable source of omega-3 fatty acids, bringing solace to folks that have concern about global overfishing.
 GLM has been sustainably farmed in the waters of New Zealand for nearly 50 years.
 And because New Zealand is far more eco-conscious than many countries and is fairly isolated in the Pacific, its waters are very clean, reducing concern for toxin accumulation that can be found in marine sources elsewhere in the world.

 As mentioned, GLM has research-supported anti-inflammatory benefits for dogs with osteoarthritis.
 This is most likely due to the unique combination of the EPA, DHA, and ETA omega-3 fatty acids.

 But as also mentioned, GLM is a nutritional powerhouse.
 Besides the omega fatty acid profile, it is also rich in antioxidants for targeting those annoying free radicals, plus it has vitamins, minerals, and amino acids, the building blocks of proteins and necessary components for many body processes.

-GLM is not found in every joint supplement, so keep an eye out for supplements that include it in the ingredient label, like ArthriSoothe-GOLD.
+GLM is not found in every joint supplement, so keep an eye out for supplements that include it in the ingredient label.
 In many cases, you’ll find it in combination with other beneficial joint health supplement ingredients as a higher end product for pets showing active symptoms of osteoarthritis or who are at a high risk.

 Hyaluronic acid is another one of those glycosaminoglycans, just like chondroitin.
 Its natural presence in joints adds viscosity to the joint fluid, improving shock absorption and resilience.
 With degradation of cartilage that occurs through the process of osteoarthritis, the joint fluid can become thin, leading to more of that bone-on-bone grinding, pain, and further damage.